 How Much Does General Liability Insurance Cost in Indiana?

-Indiana's premiums are consistently lower than neighboring states across the Midwest.
-Wisconsin, Ohio and Michigan come closest to its monthly average, all with rates less than 10% higher.
-Illinois, at $141 monthly, is 33% more expensive, driven by elevated claim costs and a more aggressive commercial liability environment.
+Indiana's premiums are lower than neighboring Midwest states.
+Wisconsin, Ohio and Michigan are the closest comparisons, each less than 10% higher.
+Illinois is 33% more expensive at $141 a month, which is a gap explained by higher claim costs and a more aggressive commercial liability environment.

-The statewide average provides a reference point for comparison rather than a guaranteed price.
-Your final premium shifts based on industry-specific claim exposure, operational risk factors and historical loss experience, even when businesses select identical coverage limits.
+The statewide average is a reference point, not a price guarantee.
+The final premium depends on industry-specific claim exposure, operational risk factors and loss history, even when two businesses select identical coverage limits.

 To estimate average general liability insurance costs in Indiana, we analyzed quote data from major U.S. small business insurance providers and modeled standardized premium estimates across common business profiles.
 These modeled results are designed to provide a consistent state benchmark and show how premiums vary by key baseline factors including business size, industry and location within Indiana.